JohnCoderDev/abl-zip/README.md

 to modify the structure of the folder, don't forget to edit all the `.cls` files to match the new structure.

-> :warning: this part is not done yet.
+> :warning: this part is not done yet, so the following algorithm does not work.

 To use the ZIP DEFLATE algorithm you can write the following in your editor:

 ```